m-wheeler-dev/boxes/README.md

 Clicking the button again causes the animation to repeat while separating the large box back into several smaller ones.

+One might assume the animation to be there hard part... but no, I had the hardest time getting the gif to display cleanly throughout multiple squares.
+Once I was able to understand that part, the rest was a piece of cake.
+Animations are always fun to play around with.

+Oh, and why a corgi gif?
+Because corgis are the best!

 ~ M